wp-plugins/woocommerce-compare-products/readme.txt

 This allows users to firstly add products to a compare widget basket, then at the click of a mouse the chosen products can be viewed in a state-of-the-art comparison table.

 Chosen products are compared side-by-side, feature by feature, price-by-price.
-Discard products from the table at the click of a mose as you hone in on the product that is the one for you.
+Discard products from the table at the click of a mouse as you hone in on the product that is the one for you.
 Save the comparison as a PDF or print it.

 = Key Features =
-* In Version 2.1.0 we launch our the brand new feature, In-Plugin Custom Styling

 * Get a taste for what it is like to be able to style and set the layout of every element of this plugins front end output from the admin panel.
 * Create the perfect layout and look for your compare features without touching the theme or plugin code.
 * Theme updates and changing a theme does not affect the layout and styles you create.
 It is all in the plugin, independent of the theme.
 * In Window Comparison page and the scrolling comparison table that will wow your users.
 * Create unique Comparison feature set for a group of products by using existing WooCommerce Product Categories, Attributes and Attribute terms.
-* Add or create completely new comparable feature sets independent to your existing WooCommerce Product categories, Attributes and terms..
+* Add or create completely new comparable feature sets independent to your existing WooCommerce Product categories, Attributes and terms.
 * Works with any Theme that has the WooCommerce plugin installed and activated.
 * On install all of your existing Product Categories are auto created as Compare Categories
 * On install all of your existing Product Attributes are auto created as Compare Features.
 Each Attribute's Terms are auto created as Feature values (the data that is compared)